steveswinsburg/fhir-ig-user-manual/README.md

 - Explore the [FHIR IG Publisher Documentation](https://confluence.hl7.org/display/FHIR/IG+Publisher+Documentation).
 - Join the [FHIR Zulip Chat](https://chat.fhir.org/) for community support.
 - Validate profiles using the [FHIR Validator](https://confluence.hl7.org/display/FHIR/Using+the+FHIR+Validator).

----
-This guide provides a foundation for building a FHIR IG.
-Feel free to expand with additional customizations as needed.